mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

         - Shown while `isLoading` is true (during web page loading).
         - Hidden when `isLoading` is false (after loading is complete).
     - Uses fading and vertical resizing animations for entering and exiting.
-    - Progress bar color is set using `globalcolors.primaryColor` for background and `globalcolors.secondaryColor` for the progress itself.
+    - Progress bar color is set using `GlobalColors.primaryColor` for background and `GlobalColors.secondaryColor` for the progress itself.
     - Fills the maximum width (`fillMaxWidth`) and sets a small height (`height(4.dp)`)

 **Additional Notes:**

-- `globalcolors` is most likely defined elsewhere in the application and provides theming for the application's UI.
+- `GlobalColors` is most likely defined elsewhere in the application and provides theming for the application's UI.
 - Navigation functionality (back and forward buttons) is not implemented in the provided code, but states (`backEnabled` and `forwardEnabled`) are updated to handle potential future implementation.

 This documentation provides a detailed breakdown of the `WebViewScreen` composable and its functionalities.